wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    1. <strong>Understand storage characteristics and requirements</strong> - Understand the different characteristics (for example, shareable, file size, cache size, access patterns, latency, throughput, and persistence of data) that are required to select the services that best fit the workload, such as object storage, block storage, file storage, or instance storage.

    1. <strong>Evaluate available configuration options</strong> - Evaluate the various characteristics and configuration options and how they relate to storage.
-Understand where and how to use provisioned IOPS, SSDs, magnetic storage, object storage, archival storage, or ephemeral storage to optimize storage space and performance for eadh workload.
+Understand where and how to use provisioned IOPS, SSDs, magnetic storage, object storage, archival storage, or ephemeral storage to optimize storage space and performance for each workload.

    1. <strong>Make decisions based on access patterns and metrics</strong> - Choose storage systems based on each workload's access patterns and configure them by determining how the workload accesses data.
 Increase storage efficiency by choosing object storage over block storage.
 Configure the storage options you choose to match  data access patterns.